03 Oct 24

 When will I receive my Compostela certificate?

-Once you arrive into Santiago, take your passport to the Pilgrim’s Office and they will verify the final 100km of stamps in your passport and issue you with your official Compostela certificate.
-The pilgrim’s office is usually open from 8am–9pm and is a great place to catch up with people you have met along the way.
+Once you arrive in Santiago, take your passport to the Pilgrim’s Office to register and receive your QR code.
+This will also have an approximate time that you should present yourself to the Pilgrim’s office and, once there, they will verify the final 100km of stamps in your passport and issue you with your official Compostela certificate.
+The pilgrim’s office is usually open from 9am to 7pm.
+It is still advised to get there about half an hour before your approximate allotted time with your QR code as there may still be a queue.
 You will be asked some questions about where you started, and your motivation for your time on the Camino.
 You can also purchase a Certificate of Distance for your exact distance walked on the Camino, and a tube to protect your well-deserved Compostela.

 What’s the history of the Compostela?